-A construction kit implicitly specifies a large, in some cases infinite, set of possibilities, though as an instance of the kit is constructed each addition of a new component or feature changes the set of possibilities accessible in later steps of that construction process.
+A construction kit implicitly specifies a large, in some cases infinite, set of possibilities, though as an instance of the kit is constructed, each addition of a new component or feature changes the set of possibilities accessible in later steps of that construction process.
 For example, as you construct a sentence or phrase in a language, at each state in the construction there are alternative possible additions (not necessarily at the end) and each of those additions will alter the set of possible further additions consistent with the vocabulary and grammar of the language.
 When use of language is embedded in a larger activity, such as composing a poem, that context can modify the constraints that are relevant.
 Chemistry does something like that for types of molecule, types of process involving molecular changes, and types of structure made of multiple molecules.
 Quantum mechanics added important constraints to 19th century chemistry, including both the possibility of highly stable structures (resistant to thermal buffetting) and also locks and keys as in catalysis.
-All of that is essential for life as we know it, and also for forms of information-processing produced by evolution (mostly not yet charted).
+All of that is essential for life as we know it, and also for forms of information processing produced by evolution (mostly not yet charted).

-Research in fundamental physics is a search for the construction kit that has the generative power to accommodate all the possible forms of matter, structure, process, causation, that exist in our universe.
+Research in fundamental physics is a search for the construction kit that has the generative power to accommodate all the possible forms of matter, structure, process and causation that exist in our universe.
 However, physicists generally seek only to ensure that their construction kits are capable of accounting for phenomena observed in the physical sciences.
-Normally they do not assemble features of living matter, or processes of evolution, development, or learning, found in living organisms and try to ensure that their fundamental theories can account for those features also.
-There are notable exceptions, such as Schrödinger and others, but most physicists who discuss physics and life (in my experience) ignore most of the details of life, including the variety of forms it can take, the variety of environments coped with, the different ways in which individual organisms cope and change, the ways in which products of evolution become more complex and more diverse over time, and the many kinds of information-processing and control in individuals, in colonies (e.g. ant colonies), societies, and ecosystems.
+Normally they do not study structures and processes in living matter, or processes of evolution, development, perception, reasoning, learning and mathematical discovery found in living organisms.
+Most physicists seem not to be interested in trying to ensure that their fundamental theories can account for those features of living matter also.
+There are notable exceptions, such as Schrödinger, Penrose, Deutsch, Stegmark and others[REFS], but most physicists who discuss physics and life (in my experience) understandably ignore most of the details of life, including the variety of forms it can take, the variety of environments coped with, the different ways in which individual organisms cope and change, the ways in which products of evolution become more complex and more diverse over time, and the many kinds of information processing and control in individuals, in colonies (e.g. ant colonies), societies, and ecosystems.

-If cosmologists and other theoretical physicists attempted to take note of a wide range of biological phenomena (including the phenomena discussed here in connection with the Meta-Morphogenesis project) I suspect that they would find considerable explanatory gaps between current physical theories and the diversity of phenomena of life - not because there is something about life that goes beyond what science can explain, but because we do not yet have a sufficiently rich theory of the constitution of the universe (or the Fundamental Construct Kit).
+If cosmologists and other theoretical physicists attempted to account for a wide range of biological phenomena (including the phenomena discussed here in connection with the Meta-Morphogenesis project) I suspect that they would find considerable explanatory gaps between current physical theories and the diversity of phenomena of life -- not because there is something about life that goes beyond what science can explain, but because we do not yet have a sufficiently rich theory of the constitution of the physical universe (or the Fundamental Construct Kit).
 In part that could be a consequence of the forms of mathematics known to physicists.
-(The challenge of [Anderson 1972] is also relevant: see Section 10, below.)
+The well known challenge by Nobel Prize winning physicist Philip Warren Anderson ["More is different"(1972)], discussed briefly below, is also relevant.